 Warnings and Precautions

-Risk of Antibody Development: Patients with infantile-onset Pompe disease should have a cross-reactive immunologic material (CRIM) assessment early in their disease course and be managed by a clinical specialist knowledgeable in immune tolerance induction in Pompe disease to optimize treatment.
-CRIM status has been shown to be associated with immunogenicity and patients’ responses to enzyme replacement therapies.
-There is evidence to suggest that some patients who develop high and sustained IgG antibody titers, including CRIM-negative patients, may experience reduced clinical alglucosidase alfa treatment efficacy.
+Risk of Antibody Development: Patients with Infantile-onset Pompe disease should have a cross-reactive immunologic material (CRIM) assessment early in their disease course and be managed by a specialist knowledgeable in immune tolerance induction in Pompe disease to optimize treatment.
+Evidence suggests that patients who develop high and sustained IgG antibody titers may experience reduced clinical efficacy.

 Adverse Reactions